 We believe that learning outside of the classroom is essential both inside and outside of the school grounds.
 The children often have opportunities to take part in educational trips and visits around the local area and beyond.

-During their time in Key Stage 2 children have the opportunity to attend a residential trip to Govilon learning and activity centre.
+During their time in Key Stage 2 children have the opportunity to attend a residential trip which will be to Wilderness learning and activity centre.
 This is another fantastic opportunity for children to take part in new experiences and develop important skills of independence and problem solving.